 Because it takes up more of a savory taste, I’d use nutritional yeast on savory dishes.
 Think of it as a topping – similar to how folks use Parmesan cheese.
 Additionally, it can be used as the main star, like cheesy vegan sauces.

 How Does It Taste Like?

-It has a bit of a nutty and savory flavor to it.
+Nutritional yeast is a bit nutty and savory.
 Some people say it takes on a slight “cheesy” taste too.
 This is why you’ll often see nutritional yeast often added as an ingredient to homemade vegan cheese recipes.

 If you want to satisfy your umami cravings, nutritional yeast can definitely help you out with that.

 You can typically find nutritional yeast in the natural food section.
 If your store carries Bob’s Red Mill’s or Bragg products, chances are, you might find it.
 Additionally, big-box stores like Target, Walmart, Publix, Winn-Dixie, and Safeway might have it – just ask.

 Furthermore, if your market has a bulk food area – search for it there.
 A bulk food area or aisle is a place where you can find a variety of foods in large containers.

 Examples of the types of foods you’ll find there include rice, lentils, trail mixes, cereals, beans, nuts, seeds, and flours.